kharchenkolab/conos/vignettes/walkthrough.md

     + [Simple run](#simple-run)
 - [Forcing better alignment](#forcing-better-alignment)

-In this tutorial we will go over the analysis of a panel of samples using Conos.
+In this tutorial, we will go over the analysis of a panel of samples using Conos.
 Conos objects can be used to identify clusters of corresponding cells across panels of samples from similar or dissimilar sources, with different degrees of cell type overlap.
-Here we will identify corresponding clusters across a panel of bone marrow (BM) and cord blood (CB) by generating a joint graph with the cells from all the samples.
-We will use the graph to propagate labels from a single labelled sample to other samples and finally perform differential expression between BM and CB samples.
+Here we will identify the clusers of corresponding cells across a panel of bone marrow (BM) and cord blood (CB) by generating a joint graph with the cells from all the samples.
+We will then use this graph to propagate labels from a single labelled sample to other samples, and finally perform differential expression between the BM and CB samples.

-First, let’s load Conos library to start with:
+First, let’s load Conos library:

 ``` r
 library(conos)
 library(dplyr)
 ```

-# Loading the data
+# Loading the Data

 Next we will load a previously prepared panel of samples.
-This panel was made up of 16 cord blood and bone marrow samples, but here we look at a smaller subset of just 4 samples.
-All samples have been subset to exactly 3000 cells.
+This panel was made up of 16 cord blood and bone marrow samples, but for convenience, we will here focus on a smaller subset of just 4 samples.
+All samples have been subset to a size of exactly 3000 cells.

-**Note:** when starting with your own panel, it’s recommended to filter out low-count/poor-quality/dying cells.
+**Note:** When starting with your own panel, we recommend filtering out low-count/poor-quality/dying cells, as is standard for quality control.

 ``` r
 panel <- readRDS(file.path(find.package('conos'),'extdata','panel.rds'))